emrahcom/emrah-buster-templates/doc/jitsi_dev.md

 ```

 ## 3. Login
 JMS run in a containerized environment which is named as `eb-jitsi`.
-There is
+There are
 two common ways to login this environment:

 * Login to the host using `SSH` and then attach to the container